leoliu0/leoliu0.github.io/index.md

 <p>May 2022:  My advanced manufacturing paper got into CEPR Rising Asia conference.
 Pitty it's online, wanted to go to Japan again!</p>

 <p>April 2022:  I will be presenting my advanced manufacturing paper in society for economic measurement conference in August.
 Never been to Canada, very excited.
 Also I presented & discussed in FMCG from Monash University.
-Good that my co-author Will Li will also present our paper on common ownership and we won the run-up for best paper award!</p>
+Good that my co-author Will Li also presented our paper on common ownership and we won the run-up for best paper award!</p>